ElderMedic/NanoPlas/Manual_NanoPlas_v1.3.1.md

 The pipeline also copies selected result files to the output directory specified in the configuration.

+Recording of all the std.err/out/exit code of each step is dumped to pickle obj and saved in the `<working_directory>/Results/processes.pkl`.
+Troubleshoot your runs combined with terminal output which contains all inputs/shell cmd.

 ## Contact

 If you have any questions or need further assistance, please contact Changlin or Jongbum.